Many Americans aren’t putting enough money into savings.

 For example, you might look back at bank account statements and calculate how much you usually spend each month dining out.
 If you need to “tighten” your budget, you would then think of ways to reduce that cost, such as going out less frequently.
 If you spent $100 on DoorDash last month, you could decide to dine in and save that money instead.

 “What about saving?”
 Well, with traditional budgeting, saving comes last.
 Once you’ve budgeted for your essential and discretionary spending, whatever is left over is what you’re able to save.
 Because of that, tightening a traditional budget often starts with reducing/killing saving before ever touching discretionary funds.

 Reverse budgeting differs based on how it treats saving.
 It uses a “pay yourself first” method when it comes to your financial obligations, demanding that you save before setting aside money for non-essential monthly expenses.

 What Does It Mean to Pay Yourself First?

 Paying yourself first means that you prioritize saving and investing goals over recreational spending.
 But technically, you don’t pay yourself first.

 First, like with a traditional budget, you calculate your essential expenses and subtract that from your net income.
 You then determine the savings contributions you’ll make.
 Whatever’s left after essential spending and saving can be used for recreational spending.

 Much of this can be done automatically to help you stay on track to reach your financial goals.

-How Does the ‘Pay Yourself First’ Budgeting Strategy Work?
+How Does ‘Paying Yourself First’ Work as a Budgeting Strategy?

 It’s not difficult to create a ‘Pay Yourself First’ budget.
 Follow the steps below to create a reverse budget.